Iceland Itinerary: Off The Beaten Path on a Snæfellsnes and Westfjords Road Trip

 Our Iceland Road Trip Map

 This map shows our Iceland road trip route between overnight destinations with the blue lines and red pins.
-The blue pins show the attractions we visited as side trips with green pins for places to eat.

 Note: The distances of each leg of our journey are taken from Google Maps (which we used for navigation) and the times are the actual time it took us, usually including stops along the way as there is always plenty to see.